taleh007/Docs/aspnet/mvc/controllers/filters.rst

 Result Filters
 --------------
 *Result Filters* implement either the ``IResultFilter`` or ``IAsyncResultFilter`` interface and their execution surrounds the execution of action results.
-Result filters are only executed for successful results - when the action or action filters produce an action result. **Result filters are not executed when exception filters handle an exception.**
+Result filters are only executed for successful results - when the action or action filters produce an action result.
+Result filters are not executed when exception filters handle an exception, unless the exception filter sets ``Exception = null``.

 .. note:: The kind of result being executed depends on the action in question.
 An MVC action returning a view would include all razor processing as part of the ``ViewResult`` being executed.
 An API method might perform some serialization as part of the execution of the result.